Methods for Protein Purification in Biotechnology

 Protein Visualization and Assessment of Purification

 Some proteins are permanently denatured by solvents and will lose functionality during RPC.
 Therefore this method is not recommended for all applications, particularly if it is necessary for the target protein to retain activity.

-Cation exchange columns are the reverse, negatively charged beads which attract positively charged proteins.
-Elution of the target protein(s) is done by changing the pH in the column, which results in a change or neutralization of the charged functional groups of each protein.
+Cation exchange columns are the reverse, negatively charged beads that attract positively charged proteins.
+Elution (extracting one material from another) of the target protein(s) is done by changing the pH in the column, which results in a change or neutralization of the charged functional groups of each protein.

 Eluate (the result of elution) is collected in a series of tubes separating proteins based on elution time.
 Gel filtration is a useful tool for concentrating a protein sample since the target protein is collected in a smaller elution volume than was initially added to the column.
 Similar filtration techniques might be used during large-scale protein production because of their cost-effectiveness.

-- Affinity chromatography is a very useful technique for "polishing" or completing the protein purification process.
+Affinity chromatography is a very useful technique for "polishing", or completing the protein purification process.
 Beads in the chromatography column are cross-linked to ligands that bind specifically to the target protein.

 SDS-PAGE is often used to test the purity of protein after each step in a series.
 As unwanted proteins are gradually removed from the mixture, the number of bands visualized on the SDS-PAGE gel is reduced, until there is only one band representing the desired protein.

 The target protein is retained on the column, then removed by rinsing the column with a salt solution or other agents.
 Antibodies linked to radioactive or dye labels aid in the detection of the target protein once it is separated from the rest of the mixture.